 - Use low precipitation rate (low volume) sprinkler heads where possible.
 These heads deliver water at a lower rate, so that the soil can absorb more of the water it receives.
 This helps to eliminate runoff.
 These are particularly useful for clay soils, where water infiltrates slower, and on slopes.

 - Use matched precipitation rate heads.
 Precipitation rate is the rate the sprinkler applies water to the landscape.
 This guarantees that a half circle head delivers the same amount of water as a full circle head to insure uniform water coverage.
 Check product information.

 - Lay out heads for head-to-head coverage.
 This means heads should be located so that the water throw from one sprinkler head reaches the adjacent head.
 This helps eliminate dry spots, especially in turf grass which is less forgiving.

-- Smart controllers that schedule irrigation based on climate, plant type and soil conditions can significantly improve efficiency (see New Irrigation Technologies)
+Smart controllers that schedule irrigation based on climate, plant type and soil conditions can significantly improve efficiency.

 - Rain switch will shut off the irrigation system during rainfall to avoid waste.

 - Drip Irrigation for shrubs, trees and beds (see below).

 - Rotary Nozzles that fit into typical spray heads have excellent uniformity of coverage which improves their efficiency.
 Good for turf areas in 13-24 foot range.